 It Depends on Where You Live

 If you do have outstanding debts after you pass away, there is a chance that creditors will be able to go after the benefits of your life insurance policy in order to pay off your debts; however, that’s not always the case.
 Whether or not your life insurance will be garnished for debt depends on the state you live in.
+Ideally, you will avoid debt, but you may still need life insurance.

 For example, in some states, life insurance is protected from creditors; in other words, creditors cannot garnish the benefits of your policy to pay for your outstanding debts.
 But, some states only offer limited protection for life insurance.
 For instance, in the state of Texas, a life insurance policy’s cash value and death benefit are completely protected from creditors, meaning that the policy cannot be garnished for debts.
 In the state of Florida, on the other hand, only the cash value of a life insurance policy is protected and cannot be garnished for debt, as long as the person who is insured is still living; however, after the insured passes away, the benefits of the policy are no longer protected by the state.
 That means that creditors are able to garnish the benefits of the policy and take the money they are owed before the beneficiaries listed on the policy will receive their payout.